-Project Description County-Wide Project Leader Cloverbuds This project is for the members in grades 5K through second grade.
+Project Description County-Wide Project Leader This project is for the members in grades 5K through second grade.
 It allows them to learn about the 4-H project, try new things, and work on developing different skills when working with others.
-For help finding a project leader in these areas, please contact the Extension Office.
-Exploring This project allows younger members to learn about the 4-H program and sample different projects that are available through the 4-H program.
+Jefferson County Extension Office Exploring This project allows younger members to learn about the 4-H program and sample different projects that are available through the 4-H program.